-In addition, Dr. Milligan is active in several professional organizations, including the American Sociological Association’s Community and Urban Sociology Section (including service on the City & Community Editorial Board) and in the Society for the Study of Symbolic Interaction.
-She is currently Vice President of the Society for the Study of Symbolic Interaction.
+In addition, Dr. Milligan is active in several professional organizations, among them the American Sociological Association’s Community and Urban Sociology Section (including past service on the City & Community Editorial Board), Pacific Sociological Association (including past service on the Sociological Perspectives Editorial Board), and the Society for the Study of Symbolic Interaction (including past service as Vice President).

 - SOCI 317: Emotions & Adult Life